toppirl/codewars/README.md

 ## Optimizations

-The more Codewar problems I solve, the more i find myself able to optimize the code I have written after solving the problem.
+The more Codewars problems I solve, the more i find myself able to optimize the code I have written after solving the problem.

 ## Lessons Learned: